MeirDukhan/cba_no_vault/README.md

 Not given
 ---------
-You will need to create your own aws_keys.yml vault file with the appropriate credentials.
+You will need to have your ~/.aws/credentials set with appropriate credentials.

 Requirements
 ------------